 Yogurt.
-The FDA is reviewing objections submitted by the International Dairy Foods Association and Chobani in July 2021 to certain provisions in the final rule to amend the yogurt standard of identity.
+The FDA reviewed objections submitted by the International Dairy Foods Association and Chobani in July 2021 to certain provisions in the final rule to amend the yogurt standard of identity.
 The FDA issued the final rule to amend the yogurt SOI in June 2021.
 On March 22, 2022, the FDA published a notice to clarify that the effective dates of certain provisions of the yogurt standard of identity final rule have been stayed.
 On December 14, 2022, the FDA responded to several objections and requests for a hearing on provisions in the yogurt standard of identity final rule.
 The FDA denied the requests for a hearing and modified certain provisions in the final rule.
 On April 14, 2023, the FDA issued a final order to modify the yogurt standard of identity final rule with respect to maximum pH.
 The compliance date is January 1, 2024.
 Additional details can be found in the Federal Register notice.

 Cheeses and Ultrafiltered Milk.
 The agency is finalizing a rule to amend SOI regulations for certain cheeses to allow for the use of fluid ultrafiltered milk, which would support innovation in cheesemaking.
 The FDA issued a proposed rule to amend the regulations to provide for the use of fluid ultrafiltered milk in the manufacture of standardized cheeses and related cheese products on October 19, 2005. and re-opened the comment period on the proposed rule in April 2020.